microsoft/DataStreamerSamples/MiddlemanElectronSampleApp/readme.md

 This will prevent the App Service from being added the the **Start** menu.
 Having the app in the Start menu is not needed since the app service is never started by the user.

 ## Including the Electron App
 The electron app is included in the Packaging Project via linked files to the output files of ``Electron-Builder``.
 Electron-Builder writes it's output to the folder: ```dist\win-unpacked```.
-In Visual Studio, I created the folder ```ElectronExe``` and copied the files (and subfolders) from  ```dist\win-unpacked``` to this folder as **links**.
+In the packaging project, we created the folder ```ElectronExe``` and copied the files (and subfolders) from  ```dist\win-unpacked``` to this folder as **links**.
 Links are important, it allows the files to change and update as subsequent builds are done.

 ![files](files.png)

 ## Package.appxmanifest file:

-You will need to include the following Restricted Capabilities in the Package.appxmanifest file:
+You will need to include the following *Restricted Capabilities* in the Package.appxmanifest file:

 ```xml
 xmlns:rescap=http://schemas.microsoft.com/appx/manifest/foundation/windows10/restrictedcapabilities